 Health & Wellness

 Unfortunately, there are several worms that’d love nothing more than to be acquainted with your pup.
-The Dig has covered hookworms and roundworms, and now, we’re talking to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, about tapeworms, which are common parasitic worms that can cause adverse health effects for your pup.
+The Dig has covered hookworms and roundworms, and now, we’re talking to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, about tapeworms, which are common parasitic worms that can cause adverse health effects for your pup.

 Read on to learn more about tapeworms, how your pup can catch them and ways to prevent them in the future.

 Dogs (no dog breed, gender or age that is more predisposed than another) become infected with tapeworms by ingesting fleas that carry the tapeworm larvae, Dr. McCullough says.
 Once a tapeworm is inside your pup, it’ll attach itself to their intestinal wall and mature into an adult.
 Each worm is flat and segmented, meaning they’re like short lines that connect, and they each have a digestive and reproductive system.

 “The segments at the end of the tapeworm detach and travel to the anus and are passed into the feces,” Dr. McCullough says.
 “The eggs are then ingested by flea larvae.”

 There’s one silver lining, though, an infected pup can’t spread tapeworms to other animals, Dr. McCullough adds.
 And the only way people can contract tapeworms from a dog is by ingesting infected fleas.

 According to Dr. McCullough, dogs don’t typically show symptoms of tapeworms – but she recommends watching out for some changes in their health just in case.
 “Some dogs may have itchy or irritated skin around their anus caused by tapeworm segments in that area,” she adds.
 “Diarrhea, vomiting, or if severe, signs of an intestinal obstruction may also occur in some dogs.”